Ayesha Haroon

 Ayesha Haroon (1977–2013) was a Pakistani journalist, editor, and writer known for her clarity, courage, and professionalism.
 She began her career at The Frontier Post and later became an editor at The Nation and the Lahore editor of The News International.
 She also helped launch Waqt News TV as its news director, mentoring many young journalists.
-Even while battling cancer, she continued to write with honesty and compassion, and in 2015 she was posthumously awarded the Pride of Performance for her contributions to journalism.
+Even while battling cancer, she continued to write with honesty and compassion.
+In 2015, she was posthumously awarded the Pride of Performance for her contributions to journalism.

 Early life

 Haroon received her education from the Kinnaird College For Women.

 Career

 Haroon started her career with The Frontier Post as a writer in 1990 while she was still a student.
 After her graduation, she worked for The Frontier Post regularly as their magazine editor.
 Haroon later joined The Nation as an editor and reporter.

 In 2007, she joined as the editor for the Lahore edition of The News International.
 Haroon also helped launch Waqt News TV channel and she worked as its news director.